-Diagnosis, service, and repair of electrical and electronic systems on diesel engines.
-Includes instruction in general systems diagnosis, starting and charging system.
+This is a course designed to provide diagnosis, service, and repair of electrical and electronic systems on diesel engines, includes instruction in general systems diagnosis, starting and charging systems.

-DET 1263 Electrical/Electronic Systems II
+DET 1263 ELECTRICAL/ ELECTRONIC SYSTEMS II

-Diagnosis, service, and repair of electrical and electronic systems on diesel engines.
-Includes instruction on lighting systems, gauges and warning devices, and related electrical systems.
+This is a course designed to provide diagnosis, service, and repair of electrical and electronic systems on diesel engines, includes instruction on lighting systems, gauges and warning devices, and related electrical systems.

-DET 1364 Diesel Systems I
+DET 1364 DIESEL SYSTEMS I

-Diagnosis, service, and repair of basic engine operating principles, with an emphasis on cylinder head and valve train engine block).
+This is a course designed to provide diagnosis, service, and repair of basic engine operating principles, with an emphasis on cylinder head and valve train engine block.